-There’s quite a bit more to paying for college than just tuition.
+When planning for college costs, there’s quite a bit more to consider than just tuition.
 It’s the fact that most of the other expenses can vary so wildly that makes budgeting for college so tricky.
 Will your student live in the dorms?
 Will they go on a meal plan?
 As is the case with most other aspects of college, how you budget is largely dictated by your personal circumstances.
 Be that as it may, there are tips and tricks that just about everyone can use to save money here and there.

 Budgeting for College

 For many young people, college is often the first substantial foray into managing personal finances.
 A great, albeit obvious, rule of budgeting is to plan for more than might be needed (if you can swing it).
-It’s better to overestimate expenses and have money left over, than underestimate and come up short.
+When planning for college costs (or anything in life) it’s better to overestimate expenses and have money left over, than underestimate and come up short.
 With that in mind, some expenses are frankly more important than others.

 Tuition is arguably the most important of your student’s expenses, as without it there’s no school; no school, none of the other expenses.
 It is also the one with the least wiggle room.